VegaDeftwing/opinionatedeng/chapters/2-arch.md

 > ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓
 >
 > The next section requires a lot of reboots and has steps where you can't have this guide open on the computer you're working on.
 Don't be stupid.

+---

+**MAC**: Beware, none of the following was writen with a MAC in mind, and as such I strongly recommend you read https://wiki.archlinux.org/index.php/Mac#Installation and look for where my instructions deviate from what's recommended here.

+---

 Now you'll need to power off your computer.
 Turn it back on and as you do mash the everliving hell out of both f2 and delete (unless you know what key gets you into the UEFI / BIOS settings).
 This should bring up a menu that either looks super fancy or looks stright out of the 80's.
 Either is fine.
 The setting we're looking for is 'Secure Boot' it's probably under a menu called 'Boot' or 'Security'.
 You'll need to shut this off.
 In theory secure boot should protect against a nasty kind of virus called a rootkit, in practice it doesn't and only serves to make installing linux more annoying, don't worry, I'm a security nut and am comfortable leaving it off.
 Exit and save settings, and as your computer boots again mash F11 or whatever key gets you to a boot menu, and select your USB key.
 If it shows up twice try the first one first, if that doesn't work try the other one.
 (If you end up back in Windows just restart and go back into the bios settings, go to 'Boot' and reorder the boot menu entries so your flash drive is the first option) The system should boot first to a screen with a few options, pick Arch Linux if you have to or just wait for it to move on.
 You should, with any luck, see a list of text flash down the screen that looks roughly like